riyadhrazzaq/araieval24/task2/README.md

 All baselines will be trained on the training dataset and the performance of the model is evaluated on the dev set.

+## Submission

+### Guidelines
+The process consists of two phases:

+1. **System Development Phase:** This phase involves working on the dev set.
+2. **Final Evaluation Phase (will start on 27 April 2023):** This phase involves working on the test set, which will be released during the evaluation cycle.

+For each phase, please adhere to the following guidelines:
+- Each team should create and maintain a single account for submissions.
+Please ensure all runs are submitted through this account.
+Submissions from multiple accounts by the same team could result in your system being not ranked in the overview paper.
+- The most recent file submitted to the leaderboard will be considered your final submission.
+- The output file must be named task1_any_suffix.jsonl, where [1] (for example, task1_team_name.jsonl).
+Failure to follow this naming convention will result in an error on the leaderboard.
+- You are required to compress the .jsonl file into a .zip file (for example, zip task1.zip task1.jsonl) and submit it via the Codalab page.
+- Please include your team name and a description of your method with each submission.
+- You are permitted to submit a maximum of 200 submissions per day for each subtask.

+### Submission Site
+Please submit your results on the respective subtask tab: https://codalab.lisn.upsaclay.fr/competitions/18111

+## Licensing
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This allows for sharing and adapting the work, provided that attribution is given, the use is non-commercial, and any derivative works are shared under the same terms.
+For more information, please visit https://creativecommons.org/licenses/by-nc-sa/4.0/.

 ## Credits
 Please find it on the task website: https://araieval.gitlab.io/task2/